 As a beginner rider you don’t want to have big jumps up in power between levels, nor do you want a strong surge in power as soon as you start pedalling.

-Choose a system that has a walk assist mode to provide assistance on those occasions you need to push your bike
+Tip #3: Choose a system that has a walk assist mode to provide assistance on those occasions you need to push your bike

 Instead of pushing the full weight of the bike yourself the walk assist mode will do most of the work for you.

-Sometimes this can be a button or an external throttle and either way it is an excellent feature to assist a beginner rider.
+This is usually a button or an external throttle and either way it is an excellent feature to assist a beginner rider.

-Many beginner riders prefer smaller, lighter weight bikes and to be able to straddle the bike with both feet firmly planted on the ground when at a stop.
+Most beginner riders like to be able to straddle the bike with both feet firmly planted on the ground when at a stop.
 If this is you, then the frame size needs to be small enough so the standover height is low enough.

 Other features such as an adjustable stem and quick release or adjustable seatpost will help make life easier.
 That way you can set the bike up for what you are most comfortable with on Day 1 and change your riding position as your confidence and experience grows.

 If you are going to rely 100% on your local bike shop to take care of all aspects of your new bike, then choosing a low maintenance bike is less of a concern.

 Gears that are easy to use are a high priority though.
 Here are some features to look for.